CHAPTER ONE: 1700

 Section 1.
 Function.
 The Graduate Council is the representative body of and is empowered to act for the graduate faculty, to which the constitution of the university faculty delegates those responsibilities stated in these bylaws, article I, section 3, as a constituent faculty of the university.
 The council is responsible to and reports to the graduate faculty, which retains the authority to review actions of the council.
 The Graduate Council and faculties of other colleges of the university have the authority to originate actions affecting the College of Graduate Studies.
 Actions affecting that college originating outside the college are considered and acted on by the council when they are forwarded to it by the appropriate college faculties.
 Policy actions concerning standards for admission, academic standards, courses of instruction, curricula, graduation requirements, and graduate degrees to be granted require routine approval by the university faculty.

 Section 2.
 Membership.
-The council consists of one member elected by and from the constituent graduate faculty of each college that offers programs leading to graduate degrees (except the J.D. degree), four members of the graduate faculty appointed by the president of the university, two graduate students, and the dean and assistant or associate dean of the college.
+The council consists of one member elected by and from the constituent graduate faculty of each college that offers programs leading to graduate degrees (except the J.D. degree), three at-large members of the graduate faculty recommended by the dean of the College of Graduate Studies and approved by the provost of the university, one member representing university-wide academic programs, two graduate students, and the dean and assistant or associate dean of the College of Graduate Studies. [rev. 7-13]

 Section 3.
 Terms of Office.
-The regularly elected and appointed faculty members of the council serve for three years, taking office on the first day of the fall semester of the year for which they are elected or appointed.
+The college, university-wide academic programs, and at-large members serve for three years, taking office on the first day of the fall semester of the year for which they are elected or appointed.
 The student members serve for one year.
 Except for the dean and assistant or associate dean, no member of the council may serve more than two consecutive terms.
-A faculty member who has served two consecutive terms may again serve after a lapse of three years.
+A faculty member who has served two consecutive terms may again serve after a lapse of three years. [rev. 7-13]

 Section 4.
 Eligibility.
 Every voting member of the graduate faculty is eligible to serve on the council.

-Section 8.
+Section 6.
 Quorum.
-A quorum consists of a majority of the members of the council.
+A quorum consists of a majority of the members of the council, excluding the dean and associate or assistant dean of the College of Graduate Studies. [rev.& ren.
+7-13]

-ARTICLE VI--COMMITTEES.
+ARTICLE VII--COMMITTEES.
 Standing committees of the graduate faculty or of the Graduate Council are appointed by the Graduate Council.
-Special or ad hoc committees are appointed by the dean in consultation with the Graduate Council.
+Special or ad hoc committees are appointed by the dean in consultation with the Graduate Council. [ren.
+7-13]